Five of the Best Locations for Home Security Cameras

 2. Back Door

-Another 22% of home burglars enter through the back door, so you need a camera here, as well.
-(And if you have side doors, they count as back doors for sake of statistics.
-The point is, arm each entry door with a camera.)
-Again, make the effort to place your camera out of the reach of human hands, or to protect it from projectiles.
+Another 22% of home burglars enter through the back door, so you need a camera here, as well (and if you have side doors, they count as back doors for sake of statistics).
+The bottom line is, arm each entry door with a camera.
+Again, make the effort to place your camera out of the reach of human hands, or to protect it from projectiles, like rocks or sticks or anything an intruder might hurl at it.

 3. Off-Street Windows